 Emergency Bond Reduction Hearings in Florida

 The purpose of setting bail or a surety bond is to ensure the defendant comes to court.
-Because of recent reform movements, courts are pressured to find non-monetary ways to ensure the person accused returns to court.
+Because of recent reform movements, the courts are pressured to find non-monetary ways to ensure the person accused returns to court.
+Unfortunately, the non-monetary measures are more burdensome than just posting a cash bond.

 When the bond is set too high, a criminal defense attorney can file a motion asking the court to set a substantially lower bond or release the defendant on his or her own recognizance (often called the “OR” bond or the “ROR” bond).
+Each judicial circuit has its procedures for requesting a bond reduction.

-If the defendant is being held without bond because of the severe nature of the charges, an experienced attorney can ask the court to reconsider the issue and set a reasonable bond because of the particular facts and circumstances in the case.
+If the person is being held without bond because of the severe nature of the charges, an experienced attorney can ask the court to reconsider the issue and set a reasonable bond because of the particular facts and circumstances in the case.

-Another problem arises when the judge sets burdensome pretrial release conditions, including a GPS or SCRAM monitor.
+Another problem arises when the judge sets overly burdensome pretrial release conditions, including a GPS or SCRAM monitor.
 As a result, when the pretrial release conditions are too burdensome, the attorney can file a motion to remove those conditions.

 Attorney for Bond Hearings in Tampa, FL